Utility maximization under endogenous pricing

 \section{The model setting}

-In a limit order book the roles of suppliers and demanders of liquidity are not symetric.
-Every liquidity supplier submits a price quote for a specific asset for a specific volume and trades with the other liquidity suppliers until an equilibrium is achieved.
+In a limit order book of specific asset, the roles of liquidity suppliers and liquidity demanders are not symmetric.
+Every liquidity supplier submits a price quote for a specific volume and trades with the other liquidity suppliers until an equilibrium is achieved.
 The remaining limit order form a price curve which is a nonlinear function in volume.
 Taking a Bertrand-type competition among liquidity suppliers into account, it would then be reasonable to begin with modelling the price curve as the utility indifference curve of a representative liquidity supplier.
 While Bank and Kramkov \cite{BK1,BK2} used Neumann-Morgenstern utility functions for the representative agent we will as in \cite{Fukasawa2017} use time-consistent convex risk measures instead.
-The exponential utility function assumed by Anthropelos et al. \cite{anthropelos2018optimal} is in the intersection of these two frameworks.
-Modulo a compactness assumption using a time-consistent convex risk measure is equivalent to using a $g$-expectation providing a powerful stochastic calculus tool.
-A further advantage of our approach from an economic point of view is that ambiguity aversion is taken into account.
+The exponential utility function assumed by \cite{KP16a,anthropelos2018} is in the intersection of these two frameworks.
+Modulo a compactness assumption using a time-consistent convex risk measure is equivalent to using a $g$-expectation, providing a powerful stochastic calculus tool.
+A further advantage of our approach from an economic point of view is that ambiguity aversion is taken into account, see the discussion below.
 In the present paper, we therefore simply assume that there is a representative liquidity supplier, called the Market Maker, who quotes a price for each volume based on the utility indifference principle and her utility is a $g$-expectation with a cash-invariance property.
 The existence of the representative agent under such utility functions follows from Horst et al.~\cite{horst2010}.
-While a cash invariance axiom might not be realistic for an individual investor it is much more reasonable for financial institutions which might be reluctant to specify a utility function, but are exactly the entities which typically act as market makers.
+While the cash invariance axiom might not be realistic for an individual investor, market makers are often financial institutions for which a cash invariance axiom seems more reasonable.
 If the driver of the $g$-expectation is a linear function, then the price curve becomes linear in volume and we recover the standard framework of financial engineering.
 For the individual investor we assume a strictly concave Neumann-Morgenstern utility function $U:\mathbb{R}\to \mathbb{R}$ satisfying standard conditions.